 As of March 31, 2019

-Actual Pro Forma(1) Pro Forma As Adjusted(2)
+Actual Pro Forma(1) o Forma As Adjusted(2)(3)

-¢ 00 700 (In thousands) ¢ 001 010
+· (In thousands)

-Cash and cash equivalents \$ 88,790 \$ 88,790 \$ 361,216
+Cash and cash equivalents \$ 88,790 \$ 88,790 \$ 333,595

 Short-term investments 14,246 14,246 14,246

-Total assets 187,113 187,113 457,826
+Total assets 187,113 187,113 430,205

 Total liabilities 100,686 99,796 99,796

-Redeemable convertible preferred stock 198,308 -
+Redeemable convertible preferred stock 198,308

-Convertible preferred stock 169,098 -
+Convertible preferred stock 169,098

-Accumulated deficit (280,982) (280,982) (283,969)
+Accumulated deficit (280,982) (280,982) (283,690)

-Total stockholders' (deficit) equity (280,979) 87,317 358,030
+Total stockholders' (deficit) equity (280,979) 87,317 330,409

-(1) The pro forma column reflects (a) the conversion of all of the outstanding shares of our preferred stock into an aggregate of 58,363,606 shares of our common stock and (b) the conversion of the preferred stock warrants to common stock warrants and the related reclassification of the preferred stock warrant liability to additional paid-in capital all of which will occur immediately prior to the completion of this offering.

-(2) The pro forma as adjusted column in the balance sheet data table above gives effect to (a) the pro forma adjustments set forth above, (b) the sale and issuance by us of 15,000,000 shares of our common stock in this offering, at the initial public offering price of \$20.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and (c) the application of a portion of the net proceeds of this offering to pay the 1% of the net proceeds of this offering, as described in the section titled "Use of Proceeds."
+- (1) The pro forma column reflects (a) the conversion of all of the outstanding shares of our preferred stock into an aggregate of 58,363,606 shares of our common stock and (b) the conversion of the preferred stock warrant liability to additional paid-in capital all of which will occur immediately prior to the completion of this offering. - (2) The proforma as adjusted column in the balance sheet data table above gives effect to (a) the proforma adjustments set forth above, (b) the sale and issuance by us of 15,000,000 shares of our common stock in this offering, based upon the assumed initial public offering price of \$18.00 per share, which is the midpoint of the estimated offering price range on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering espenses payable by us and (c) the application of a portion of the net proceeds of this offering to pay the 1% of the net proceeds of this offering used to four offering used to fund The RealReal Foundation and a \$0.3 million success fee to the lender under our term loan facility payable upon completion of our initial public offering, as described in the section titled "Use of Proceeds." - (3) Each \$1.00 increase or decrease in the assumed initial public offering price of \$18.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease the amount of our pro forma as adjusted cash and cash equivalents, total assets and total stockholders (deficit) equity by \$13.8 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting estimated underwriting discounts and commissions payable by us and the application of the net proceeds of this offering, including the 1% of the net proceeds of this offering used to fund The RealReal Foundation.
+An increase or decrease of 1.0 million shares in the number of shares offered by us would increase or decrease, as applicable, the amount of our pro forma as adjusted cash and cash equivalents, total assets and total stockholders' (deficit) equity by \$16.6 million assuming the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and commissions payable by us.